How to Say Excuse Me in Different Ways in Spanish (Perdón, Disculpe, Permiso)

 At a crowded market

 You're trying to get through a busy mercado to reach a vegetable stand.
 You'd say "Con permiso" or just "Permiso" as you gently move through.
-If you accidentally bump someone's bag, add a quick "Perdón" afterward.
+If you accidentally bump someone's bag, add a quick "Perdón" afterward to apologize.

 In a restaurant